-A 'share registry' is an organisation which, on behalf of a company, manages the registry of shareholders for that company.
+A 'share registry' is an organisation that manages the registry of shareholders on behalf of a given company.
 The registry has the following responsibilities:

-- Manages dividend payments, bonuses and rights issues.
+- managing dividend payments, bonuses and rights issues

-You will need to visit the website of the share registry and make an account, in order to instruct them on what you want to be done with dividends, as well as other corporate actions.
-Brokers, such as SelfWealth, do not manage this for you.
+After you have bought ASX shares, you will need to visit the website of the share registry and make an account in order to instruct them on what you want to be done with dividends, as well as other corporate actions.
+Brokers, such as Selfwealth, do not manage this for you.

 How can I find out which share registry manages a holding?